Buying Guide: How to Choose the Right Pump

 Zoeller M63 Premium Series Submersible Sump Pump

 Next, let's talk about laundry pumps.
 If you're looking to install a laundry room in your basement or somewhere far from your home's main drainage line, a laundry pump can help.
-The best laundry pumps are compact, affordable, and easy to install like the Saniflo 021 Saniswift and the Shellback 3-12-19-I Auto Pump Laundry.
+The best laundry pumps are compact, affordable, and easy to install like the Shellback 3-12-19-I Auto Pump Laundry.
 We recommend checking out our post on Best Laundry Pumps for more information.

 Shellback 3-12-19-I Auto Pump Laundry

-Finally, let's discuss macerating pumps.
+Finally, let's discuss grinder pumps.
 These pumps are designed to grind up solid waste and toilet paper into smaller pieces that can be easily transported through a smaller-diameter pipe.
-Macerating pumps are commonly used in situations where a traditional toilet installation is not possible or practical, such as in a basement bathroom or a bathroom located far away from the main sewage line.
+Grinder pumps or macerating pumps are commonly used in situations where a traditional toilet installation is not possible or practical, such as in a basement bathroom or a bathroom located far away from the main sewage line.
 The macerating pump typically sits behind the toilet and connects to a discharge pipe that is smaller in diameter than a traditional sewer line.
-Saniflo does an amazing job with these pumps and toilets.
+Liberty Pumps and Zoller do an amazing job with these pumps.

 But what about the other types of pumps out there?
 Some of these pumps can be used for some plumbing applications, but often they are designed to be in a specific type of job.
 Here's a quick rundown: